brian32768/esp_motion/README.md

 ## Hardware, currently

+One of
+* ESP32 Wrover
 * WeMOS D1 R1 Arduino (based on the ESP8266)

 * Doppler motion sensor ($1.95 from MPJA)

+On the ESP32 I've got an antenna and a beeper and an LED.

 ## Infrastructure

-I use the Mosquitto MQTT broker.
+I use Home Assistant and the Mosquitto MQTT broker.
-I use Home Assistant.

 ## TODO